Selfdb-io/SelfDB/README.md

 # [SelfDB](https://selfdb.io)

-SelfDB is a self-hosted, open-source alternative to Supabase, providing PostgreSQL database, authentication, object storage, and real-time capabilities in a single, containerized platform.
+SelfDB is a self-hosted, open-source alternative to Supabase, providing PostgreSQL database, authentication, object storage, real-time capabilities, and cloud functions in a single, containerized platform.

 ## Features